Prasham94/Skin-Disease-Detection/README.md

 Dropout Layers: Prevent overfitting by randomly dropping units during training.
 Flatten Layer: Converts the 2D feature maps into a 1D feature vector.
 Dense Layers: Fully connected layers that perform classification based on extracted features.
-Output Layer: Uses softmax activation to output probabilities for each of the 14 classes.
+Output Layer: Uses softmax activation to output probabilities for each of the 14 classes..
 Model Summary:
 ```
 _________________________________________________________________